Organising a funeral

-When the family has received the burial permit, they should contact the parish or cemetery office to discuss the time and place of the funeral and the choice of pastor and cantor.
-The service is usually conducted by a pastor of the deceased's home parish, but the relatives may ask a pastor from another parish to officiate.
-Practical arrangements and details of the service are agreed with the officiant.
-Music is chosen in conjunction with the cantor.
+Once the family has received the burial permit, they should contact the parish or cemetery office to discuss the time and place of the funeral and the choice of pastor and cantor.
+The service is usually conducted by a pastor of the deceased's home parish, but the relatives may also ask a pastor from another parish to officiate.
+Practical arrangements and details of the service are agreed upon with the officiant, and music is chosen together with the cantor.

 The funeral director – who is not associated with the parish – looks after the expenses and other arrangements in accordance with the family's wishes.
 You can also ask for help with arrangements from your local parish.
 Assistance with funeral expenses can be sought from the social services of the deceased's municipality.